sylouuu/chrome-open-tabs/README.md

 ## Why?

-I wanted to find an extension that shows opened tabs in an elegant ways but didn't find it.
+I wanted to find an extension that shows opened tabs in an elegant way but didn't find it.
 Hope you will like Open Tabs.

 ## Installation